-Practice throwing the ball from your knees at a 45 degree angle using your entire torso and arm.
-By using a twisting motion of your torso you will be able to generate more throwing power than if you just threw with your arm.
+Practice throwing the ball from your knees at a 45-degree angle, using your entire torso and arm.
+By using a twisting motion of your torso, you will generate more throwing power than if you just threw with your arm.
 Exercises to assist with this test:

-The best way to get better at pull-ups, or flexed arm hang, is simply to practice pullups/ FAH.
+The best way to get better at pull-ups, or flexed arm hang, is simply to practice them.
 However, the following exercises will assist:

-The shuttle run is a full out sprint that requires you to stop and change direction as fast as you can.
-To get better at this agility drill, practice the shuttle run turn-around as well as the following exercises for speed and strength:
+The shuttle run is an all-out sprint that requires you to stop and change direction as fast as you can.
+To get better at this agility drill, practice the shuttle run turn-around, as well as the following exercises for speed and strength:

-The pushup is a military standard.
-You should be able to do pushups continuously without much effort.
-The best way to be able to increase this upper body exercise is to do pushups 3-4 times a week.
-I have a quick way to add significant numbers in a short period of time - read the "Push-up Push Workout" article.
+The push-up is a military standard.
+You should be able to do push-ups continuously without much effort.
+The best way to improve on this upper-body exercise is to do push-ups 3-4 times a week.
+I have a quick way to add significant numbers in a short period of time: Read the "Push-up Push Workout" article.

 Crunches in 1:00

-You should get to the point where you can perform 1:00 of crunches at a fast pace for the entire minute.
-When you have to do 2:00 worth of crunches, you will want to pace yourself and break up the 2:00 time into 4 x 30 seconds quarters.
+You should get to the point where you can perform crunches at a fast pace for the entire minute.
+When you have to do two minutes' worth of crunches, you will want to pace yourself and break up the time into four 30-second quarters.
 Find your goal and pace it out every 30 seconds.
-For example, if your goal is to do 80 crunches in 2:00, then at every 30 seconds mark you want to be at 20 crunches.
+For example, if your goal is to do 80 crunches in two minutes, then try to do 20 crunches every 30 seconds.

 Compare the crunches to the run.
-If you sprint too fast in the mile run on the first 1/4 mile, you will have a tough time maintaining your pace.
-The same goes for crunches in 2:00 period.
+If you sprint too fast in the mile run on the first quarter-mile, you will have a tough time maintaining your pace.
+The same goes for crunches in a two-minute period.

 Learn your mile pace by practicing mile runs as fast as you can for testing purposes as well as at a maintainable pace for long runs.
-For example, running a mile in 6:00 is not that tough to do, but maintaining that 6:00 pace for 3-4 miles is very tough.
-You should have two speeds.
-One for the mile sprint test in the CFA and one for distance runs of 3-5 miles.
-Find your pace and push yourself with sprints and interval training drills as in this workout plan.
+Running a mile in six minutes may not be that tough to do, but maintaining that pace for three or four miles is very tough.
+You should have two speeds -- one for the mile sprint test in the CFA and one for distance runs of 3-5 miles.
+Find your pace and push yourself with sprints and interval training drills, as in this workout plan.